VolkovLabs/business-variable/README.md

 ## Highlights

-- Allows updating dashboard variables.
+- Allows updating dashboard variables as a Table and Tree View.
 - Displays statuses based on thresholds from data sources.
 - Supports single and multi-value variables with the All option.
-- Display variables as Table and Tree View based on the query.
+- Allows to filter values.
+- Supports follow when scrolling (sticky).

 ## Feedback